Actify

 Skipping the Leader-Goes-First Rule

 If you ask the question, you answer first.
 This sets the tone, the length, and the vulnerability level.
-When the facilitator waits for someone else to go first, awkward silence fills the room and the first volunteer over-performs or under-shares.
+When the facilitator waits for someone else to go first, awkward silence fills the room.

 Meeting openers where the leader answers first see 73% of the room respond within 20 seconds.
 Without leader-first, that drops to 38%.